hollypro87/html-css-refactor/Solved/README.md

 3. Update classes under "Benefits" section to ids.
 4. Update classes under "Content" section to ids.
 5. Remove float classes from "content" images in html and combine code in css.
+6. Update footer to id instead of class.